Atom-Pch/Atom-Pch/README.md

 # Hi!
-I'm a fresh grad IT student interested in cloud, automation, and DevOps.
+I'm a fresh grad IT student interested in cloud, test automation, and DevOps.

 During my study at the univerity, I did various full-stack web development projects as well as cloud computing with AWS.
 For my internship, I chose a software tester role to branch out my skills.